 - Choose simple words: Use simple and understandable words instead of complicated technical terms or foreign words.
 If you find an easier synonym for a difficult word, use it.

-- Active instead of passive: Write in the active, rather than the passive voice.
+- Active instead of passive: Write in the active instead of the passive.
 This means that the subject of an action is in the foreground and performs the action.
-For example, "The dog chases the cat" instead of "The cat is chased by the dog."
+For example: "The dog chases the cat" instead of "The cat is chased by the dog".
 Active sentences are usually shorter and easier to understand.

 - Paragraphs and bulleted lists: Structure your text into clear paragraphs and use bulleted lists to present information clearly and understandably.
 This makes it easier to read and understand the text.